Home

 From here, like a spiral staircase, a second steep flight of steps leads down into the darkness until it reaches a sudden drop of about five feet into the lower chamber at the bottom of the structure.

-At the time, the presence of the ditch had the archaeologists wondering whether the enclosed area had been considered in some way special - the ditch perhaps marking a boundary between the sacred and common ground.
+Minehowe is surrounded by a massive ditch, similar to that surrounding the Ring o’ Brodgar in Stenness.
+The could imply that the enclosed are had been considered in some way special - the ditch perhaps marking a boundary between the sacred and common ground.

 "The Orkney Mystery of the 29 Steps"